-You can book a one-to-one support tutorial with your Academic Support Librarian to get help using the Library, working on your assignment, advice on searching databases or on how to reference – email us or pop into our office CH211 on Level 2 of the Library to book a slot.
+You can book a one-to-one support tutorial with your Academic Support Librarian to get help using the Library, working on your assignment, advice on searching databases or on how to reference – email us to book a slot.

 Workshops and clinics

 Our friendly workshops and clinics cover topics such as: